artificialsolutions/tie-api-example-twilio-ivr/README.md

 By default, end of speech is detected automatically.
 The `twilio_customTimeout` output parameter allows you to set a custom timeout.
 This can come in handy when you ask the user for a number for example.
 In that case you may prefer a longer end of speech detection timeout.

 ### twilio_endCall
-If the output parameter `twilio_endCall` exists, the call will be ended.
+If the output parameter `twilio_endCall` with the value `true` exists, the call will be ended.